 BACK

-The International Baccalaureate (IB) Diploma Programme is taught over two years in Years 12 and 13 and is offered as an alternative to New Zealand’s national qualification, NCEA.
-The IB Diploma is awarded as a comprehensive qualification, reflecting achievement across all components of the programme.
+The International Baccalaureate (IB) Diploma Programme is a two-year course taught across Years 12 and 13.
+Offered as an international pathway alongside NCEA, the IB Diploma is a comprehensive qualification that recognizes academic achievement across all components of the programme.

-• CAS (Creativity, Activity, Service): Encourages students to engage in experiences that complement academic learning and foster personal development.
+• Creativity, Activity, Service (CAS): Empowers students to engage in meaningful experiences that complement academic learning and foster leadership and empathy.

-• Extended Essay: A self-directed research project culminating in a university-style 4,000-word paper.
+• The Extended Essay: A self-directed research project culminating in a university-style, 4,000-word academic paper.

-• Theory of Knowledge (TOK): A critical thinking course that explores the nature of knowledge across disciplines.
+• Theory of Knowledge (TOK): A signature critical thinking course that explores the nature of knowledge across various disciplines.

-Before being offered a place in the two-year International Baccalaureate (IB) Diploma Programme, students must meet specific entry requirements.
+Before being offered a place in the two-year International Baccalaureate (IB) Diploma Programme, students must meet specific academic benchmarks:

-Students currently enrolled at Rangitoto College are expected to complete the Year 11 Diploma with predominantly red or blue endorsements.
-Students joining Rangitoto College in Year 12 from other New Zealand schools should have completed NCEA Level 1 in Year 11, achieving mostly Merit or Excellence grades, or hold an equivalent Level 1 school-based qualification.
+• Students Joining in Year 12: Students from other New Zealand schools should have completed NCEA Level 1 with a majority of Merit and Excellence grades, or hold an equivalent international qualification.

 Why IB?